efl9013/sprout-v2/README.md

 ## C SPROUT up close

 ### Source code overview
-We provide a brief overview of Sprout's source code, which can be found in `/home/opam/sprout/query-generator` of the Docker container as well as at https://github.com/nyu-acsys/sprout.
-Sprout is build using `dune`, and its required dependencies can be found in the `dune-project` file.
+We provide a brief overview of Sprout's source code, which can be found in `/home/opam/sprout/query-generator` of the Docker container as well as at https://github.com/nyu-acsys/sprout/query-generator.
+Sprout is built using `dune`, and its required dependencies can be found in the `dune-project` file.
-- Parsing input protocols: `lexer.mll`, `parser.mly`, `ast.ml`, `error.ml`, `loc.ml`
+- Processing input protocols: `lexer.mll`, `parser.mly`, `ast.ml`, `error.ml`, `loc.ml`
-- Generating GCLTS conditions for checking eligibility of input protocol: `gclts.ml`, `reach.ml`
+- Generating conditions for checking GCLTS-eligibility of input protocol: `gclts.ml`, `reach.ml`
 - Generating Coherence Conditions for checking implementability: `prodreach.ml`, `unreach.ml`, `avail.ml`, `scc.ml`, `rcc.ml`, `nmc.ml`
 - Generating functional correctness properties: `property_playground.ml`
 - Generic library functions: `common.ml`, `print.ml`, `visual.ml`